LeeMartin77/moodie/README.md

 ## Shouldn't people just talk?

 Yes - if anything, moodie is intended to *incentivise* conversation, rather than be a substitute for it.
-The project was incepted from the idea that having to continually update your partner on how you're feeling, if you're already in a trying time, can be emotionally burdensome.
+The project was incepted from the idea that having to continually update someone on how you're feeling, if you're already in a trying time, can be emotionally burdensome.

 It is deliberately designed to not replace talking to the people you're in a relationship with.
 Instead it can allow other members of the relationship to "temperature check" how everyone is feeling.